intro

 There are a few things you can do to ensure eligibility for the maximum amount of federal aid that you have been offered.

-1. Declare your major and minor
+1. Declare your major

-Courses can only be determined to be eligible based on the officially declared major and minor as noted in your student record.
+Courses can only be determined to be eligible based on the officially declared major as noted in your student record.
 These can be viewed in your Academic Profile in AU Access under “Current Program.”
 Please note that aid recipients must be classified as degree seeking and must be taking courses toward that degree.
 Certificate programs are not degree programs.

 2. Register for the correct courses required for your program